erikringsmuth/suri/README.md

 > Explore REST APIs!

 This is the code that powers [http://www.suri.io/](http://www.suri.io/).
 The source is released under the MIT license.
 Explore to your heart's content.
+You can run your own instance as a private API explorer.

 ## To-do
 - [ ] Choose from pre-populated list of headers with autocomplete